tm-a-t/TGPy/guide/docs/basics/messages.md

     All you need to know is that in TGPy you can use the following objects:

-    - `client` for Telethon client
+    - `client` for the Telethon client
     - `msg` for the current message
     - `orig` for the message you’re replying to

     See the [Builtin reference](/reference/builtins/#telethon-objects) for details.

-    Now you can skip the rest of the page :)
+    Now you can skip the rest of the page and go to the [examples](/basics/examples) :)

 TGPy provides some builtin Telegram objects.
 The `client` object is useful for general functions such as sending messages, listing chats and so on.
 The `msg` object always refers to the current message.